Bobby Kotick: Personal life

 A native of Long Island, New York, Kotick resides in California with his family.
 Bobby married Nina Spiegel and they have three daughters: Grace, Emily and Audrey.
 He and his wife divorced in late 2012.
+In 2014, an ex-girlfriend of Kotick got a temporary restraining order against him after Kotick allegedly harassed her at her home.
 Kotick dated Sheryl Sandberg from 2016 to 2019.
+Kotick reportedly used his relationship with Sandberg in an attempt to suppress news coverage of the restraining order.
 His home in Beverly Hills is filled with Abstract Expressionist art.
 Kotick has donated to University of Michigan sports.

 Kotick identifies as a libertarian and donated to the National Republican Senatorial Committee in 2007 and 2008.
 He endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 In 2011, Kotick had a cameo appearance in the film Moneyball as Oakland Athletics co-owner Stephen Schott.